 The following are for reporting Risk Management related incidents.
 If you have another incident that isn't listed here, please email us at AskRMS@unt.edu.

-For: Faculty, staff and students who need to report a spill of hazardous materials occurred on the UNT campus.
+For: Faculty, staff and students reporting a spill of hazardous materials on campus.
 (In emergencies, call 911 first.)

-For: Faculty, staff and students who need to report exposure to bloodborne pathogens during the course and scope of their duties at UNT.
+For: Faculty, staff and students reporting exposure to blood or other potentially infectious materials during the course of their duties at UNT.

-For: Faculty, staff and students who need to report suspected or confirmed foodborne illness from a UNT dining establishment.
+For: Faculty, staff and students reporting suspected or confirmed foodborne illness from a UNT dining establishment.

-For: Faculty, staff and students who need to report unsafe or related radiological/laser exposures at UNT.
+For: Faculty, staff and students reporting unsafe conditions or incidents involving radiological or laser exposures.
 (In emergencies, call 911 first.)

 For: All employees.
 This form is to be completed when a State-owned vehicle or low speed unit has been involved in an accident; damaged while parked; or stolen.
 (In emergencies, call 911 first.)